Given the importance of Kubernetes in today’s environment, we wanted to give you a “one stop shop” for any information you may need.

 Let’s look at the various pieces.

-Each node that will host part of your distributed application does so by leveraging Docker or a similar container technology, such as Rocket from CoreOS.
-The nodes also run two additional piece of software: kube-proxy, which give access to your running app, and kubelet, which receives commands from the k8s control plane.
+Each node that hosts part of your distributed application does so by leveraging Docker or a similar container technology, such as Rocket from CoreOS.
+The nodes also run two additional pieces of software: kube-proxy, which gives access to your running app, and kubelet, which receives commands from the k8s control plane.
 Nodes can also run flannel, an etcd backed network fabric for containers.